adamkdot/my_ip_address_info/README.md

 A simple Android app for querying your external (public) IP address, country, and more.

-This app makes HTTP requests to [freegeoip.net](http://freegeoip.net/).
-That service includes GeoLite data created by MaxMind, available from [maxmind.com](http://www.maxmind.com/).
+This app makes HTTP requests to [freegeoip.net](http://freegeoip.net/) and [Telize](http://www.telize.com/).
+Those services include GeoLite data created by MaxMind, available from [maxmind.com](http://www.maxmind.com/).

 License
 --------------